nishanths/cocoa-hugo-theme/README.md

 #### Creating fixed pages

-Fixed pages such as an About page should preferably go under a `content/fixed` or be present at the root of the `contents` directory.
+Fixed pages such as an About page should preferably go under a `content/fixed` or be present at the root of the `content` directory.

 ````
 $ hugo new fixed/about.md